-American International College will undergo a comprehensive evaluation visit in the Spring 2019 semester, by a team representing the New England Commission of Higher Education (formerly the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, NEASC).
+American International College will undergo a comprehensive evaluation visit from March 31 – April 3, 2019, by a team representing the New England Commission of Higher Education (formerly the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, NEASC).

 American International College has been accredited by the Commission since 1933 and was last reviewed in March 2009.
 Its accreditation by the Commission encompasses the entire institution.